richard-vh/iceberg-spark-hol/step-by-step-guides/Section 1: Spark on Cloudera Data Engineering Data Hubs.md

 **What is Time Travel in Iceberg?**
 Time travel in Iceberg allows you to query a table as it existed at a specific point in time in the past.
 This feature leverages Iceberg's snapshot-based architecture to track all changes made to the data over time.
 When you perform time travel, Iceberg will provide data based on the state of the table at a specified snapshot or timestamp.
-Time travel is supported by specifying a timestamp or snapshot ID when querying the table, which enables access to historical data without having to maintain separate copies of the data.
+Time travel is supported by specifying a timestamp or snapshotid when querying the table, which enables access to historical data without having to maintain separate copies of the data.

 **How Time Travel enhances data management** Historical queries: Time travel enables you to perform analysis on data as it existed at any previous time.
 This is valuable for auditing, debugging, and investigating historical trends.